ArduPilot/ardupilot_wiki/common/source/docs/common-compassless.rst

 Operation
 ---------

 Currently, only Plane will arm if the :ref:`ARMING_CHECK<ARMING_CHECK>` for compass (or ALL) is enabled, when no compasses are enabled.
 Copter and QuadPlane will give an pre-arming failure.
-Three possible methods to arm are:
+Three possible methods to arm Copter and QuadPlane are:

 #.
 Disable :ref:`ARMING_CHECK<ARMING_CHECK>` for Compass (keep the others!).
 #.
 Force arming from ground station.